segergabriel/FastRobots/Lab7.md

 ### Implement and test the Kalman Filter in Jupyter

 Having calculated these values, I was able to implement the Kalman Filter using the function that was provided.
-I used the code that was given to us and added my created matriced.
-This implementation and the result is shown below.
+I used the code that was given to us and added my created matrices.
+This implementation and the yielded result is shown below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/7code.png?raw=true)